ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Neuroscience_to_Synthetic_Bucky_Fuller.md

 2. In what ways can architectural and urban environments be conceptualized as adaptive systems akin to neural networks?
 3. What new theoretical frameworks can be developed to integrate insights from both fields?

-The objectives of this research include the development of a comprehensive theoretical model that illustrates the connections between neuroscience and design, the identification of practical applications for adaptive architecture and urbanism, and the establishment of a framework for interdisciplinary collaboration that fosters innovation in both fields.
+The objectives of this research include the development of interdisciplinary theoretical frameworks, the identification of practical applications in urban planning and architecture, and the exploration of educational paradigms that can facilitate the integration of neuroscience and design principles.

 # Literature Review